wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 Tested up to: 4.3.1
 Stable tag: 3.4.1

-This plugin will boost your conversion rates, generate WOW factor among clients and differentiate you vs competitors by doing one simple thing: making your sales team FASTER!
+This plugin will boost your conversion rates, generate WOW factor among clients and differentiate you vs competitors by doing one simple thing:

 == Description ==

+59sec will make your sales team FASTER!
+That means follow up the leads much faster :)

-59sec LITE does wonders.
+And it does wonders.
 But first...

-**DID YOU KNOW THIS?**
+**DID YOU KNOW THIS FACT?**

 Follow up a lead in 5 minutes vs 30 minutes means 21x MORE chances to close the sale!